Extended Bolus: making adjustments for better results

 Extended Bolus Not Enough to Manage Post-Meal Spikes?

 For meals with a high fat content, you may find that, in addition to using a Combo Bolus to address slower digestion, it may be helpful to set a temporary basal rate increase to address the insulin resistance that comes from fat intake.
-In these cases, check out the Double Whammy Approach in WaltzingTheDragon.ca’s Adjusting for GI Level article.
+In these cases, check out the Double Whammy Approach in WaltzingTheDragon.ca’s Adjusting Choose the Right Glycemic Index for the Job article.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.